ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Recent studies show that not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 For thymic tumors, anti-angiogenesis therapy may be an option.
 Anti-angiogenesis therapy is a type of targeted therapy.
 It is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-The two targeted therapies used for thymic tumors include:
+The 2 targeted therapies used for thymic tumors include:

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.